 Payment may be made with cash (U.S. dollars); a check payable in U.S. currency and drawn on a financial institution located in the United States (checks must be made payable to "Georgia Institute of Technology" and have the checking account number encoded); or a cashier's check.
 Georgia Tech does not accept credit card payments directly for payment of tuition, fees, and room and board that appear on the student's account summary.
 Credit card payments can only be made via the Student Information System and are processed by Georgia Tech's vendor.
-Credit card users are charged a service fee of 2.75 percent by the vendor for this service.
+Credit card users are charged a service fee by the vendor for this service.
 A fee is not charged for WebCheck transactions.
 MasterCard, American Express, and Discover (credit and debit), and WebChecks are accepted for online payments.
 Credit and debit card payments cannot be made by mail, phone, fax, or in person.

 Choosing a Payment Option

 The Bursar's Office accepts ACH and credit card (AMEX, Visa, MasterCard & Discover) payments on-line.
 To make a payment for an account, go to Buzzport and select the PayNow–Bursar icon on the Home or Student tab.